JorgenDIF/sofiatlaktarentifo/README.md

 ### Features Left to Implement
   * A live poll that displays the voting results directly on the Voting page.
+  * Maybe in the future make my favourite tifos of every season

 <a id=technologies></a>